rcifw/cnda-help/Troubleshooting_Issues_in_CNDA/Troubleshooting_Desktop_Uploader.md

    * Log in successfully
    * View your list of projects
    * See configuration options load without errors
-   * Do not worry about the no anonimyzation popup message - that is only for people with custom anonimization set up
+   * Do not worry about the no anonymization popup message - that is only for people with custom anonymization set up
    * Reach the upload screen, even if the progress bar is stuck
 4. The server address when logging in must be **exactly**: